Skip to main contentSkip to main content

 Here’s a list you can take right into the exam room.
 Don't be shy about having your notes out.
 This is your child's future vision we're talking about.

-• "I've noticed my child is [mention specific sign, e.g., squinting a lot].
-I'm concerned about myopia.
+• "I've noticed your child is [mention specific sign, e.g., squinting a lot].
+Many patients are concerned about myopia.
 Can we talk about that?"

-• "My child's other parent and I are both nearsighted.
+• "your child's other parent and I are both nearsighted.
 I've read that genetics are a big risk factor.
 What are your thoughts on proactive monitoring for myopia?"

-• "Beyond a basic vision screening, what's the best way to know if my child's prescription is getting worse?"
+• "Beyond a basic vision screening, what's the best way to know if your child's prescription is getting worse?"

-• "I've been reading about myopia control options like ortho-k and atropine drops.
+• "I've been reading about myopia management options like ortho-k and atropine drops.
 Are you familiar with these treatments?"

 • "If this is a concern, who is the best type of specialist to see?
-Should we see a pediatric ophthalmologist or an optometrist who specializes in myopia control?"
+Should we see a pediatric ophthalmologist or an optometrist who specializes in myopia management?"

 Listen to their answers.
 A good pediatrician will take your concerns seriously.
 They may not have all the answers, but they should be supportive of you seeking a specialist's opinion.
 If you get a dismissive response, like "We'll just get them stronger glasses when they need them," that's a red flag.
 It's an outdated approach that ignores the long-term risks.